CompuTec/computec-docs/processforce_versioned_docs/version-2.0/releases/download.md

     CompuTec PDC 3.x and higher is based on CompuTec AppEngine and doesn't require local CompuTec ProcessForce API installation any more.

-    Please also note that if you use ProcessForce API on the same machine where ProcessForce extension is used, you need to first upgrade ProcessForce API to the same version as the new ProcessForce extension before you start its upgrade.
+    Please also note that if you use CompuTec ProcessForce API on the same machine where ProcessForce extension is used, you need to first upgrade CompuTec ProcessForce API to the same version as the new ProcessForce extension before you start its upgrade.
 Otherwise, the upgrade will fail.
 :::

 ### Latest Release